 The struggle of a glorious German nation against the degenerate Bolsheviks found expression in other public works of art.
 The Nazi aesthetic demanded imagery that suggested the supremacy of the German race and political system over other races and political systems.
 These themes of Nazi artistic propaganda that illustrate the Nazi reaction against cultural Bolshevism are present in the sculpture, pictured below, in the Olympic stadium in Berlin sculpted by Josef Thorak.

-This untitled sculpture tightly adheres to the many criteria of the Nazi aesthetic and therefore contains the visual and thematic aspects of the Nazi aesthetic.
-The sculpture depicts a man, modeled after German boxer Max Schmeling, in an athletic pose.
+This sculpture tightly adheres to the many criteria of the Nazi aesthetic and therefore contains the visual and thematic aspects of the Nazi aesthetic.
+The sculpture depicts two men in front, both in an athletic pose.
 This sculpture depicts the Nazi ideals of masculinity and virility.
 It does this by depicting an extremely athletic, in-shape fighter.
 The static image idolized the idealized athletic form as a goal for the rest of the nation.
 The figure furthers the Nazi state’s anti-Bolshevist stance as it depicts a Nazi ideal of a strong and vigorous German man, in contrast to the degraded figures often portrayed in Bolshevik art, suffering as victims of class oppression.

 The Nazi aesthetic clearly displayed classical influences in its architecture as well as art.
 Nazi architecture was heavily influenced by the classical architecture of ancient Greece and Rome, which manifested itself in many aspects of architecture from structural design to decoration.
 The prominence of columns, which were frequently fluted and topped with stylized capitals, clearly reflects the classical influence in the Nazi aesthetic (Hartt 146-147).
 In addition, Nazi architecture frequently contained friezes and cornices, prominent features of ancient Mediterranean architecture (Gardner 120-121).
 The Nazis prominently display classical aspects of architecture in the Nazi honor temples.
 The Nazis constructed these memorials in honor of the early National Socialists who died in the Beer Hall Putsch.
 The square, fluted columns with capitals on top borrow from famous classical buildings of antiquity, such as the Parthenon.